-Wolfram has started his PhD in 2020 at the Wageningen University and Research Animal Production System group in collaboration with the Commonwealth Scientific and Industrial Research Organisation, Australia.
+Wolfram has started his PhD in 2020 at the Wageningen University and Research Farming Systems Ecology group in collaboration with the Commonwealth Scientific and Industrial Research Organisation, Australia.
 His research focuses on the potential of a circular food system on the effect of Nr and P biogeochemical cycles on a national and global scale.

 He comes originally from Switzerland where, before starting his academic career, he did a two-year apprenticeship as an organic farmer.
 He graduated from the University of Kassel in Germany with a BSc on ‘sustainable agriculture’, focusing on alternative protein sources and edible insects.
 He was awarded the Helmut Claas Scholarship and the Haecker prize for his bachelor thesis, and graduated with honours.
 In his MSc program at Wageningen University, he focussed on assessing sustainable and climate-smart agricultural systems, and on ecological agroecosystem modelling.